itnok/docker-nginx-uwsgi-letsencrypt-flask/README.md

 ## Notes/Details:
 - You can access the container via: sudo docker exec -i -t flaskwebpage /bin/bash
-- Current Folder/File Sctructure:
+- Folder/File Sctructure:
+    - Current
         - All of the files+folders in this repo will be, by default, put into /home/flask.
         - The /home/flask/app folder will contain the Flask app.
 You can swap in and out any flask app that you want (so long as you have the necessary libraries installed).
     - Optional method
         - You can add a parameter to the RUN command to mount a local volumne to a directory in the container.
 Benefit is this allows you to edit the files without having to go into the container.
         - Example additional parameter: -v /home/user/flask/app:/home/flask/app

 ## Services/Notes
 - <b>Be sure docker is installed.
 If not installed, run install_docker.sh</b>